It's went down to the final day in Bundesliga 2 in 2020/21 as Bochum, Holstein Kiel and Greuther Fürth competed for two automatic promotion places.

-The top two are guaranteed their place in the Bundesliga for 2021/22, while the team that finishes third will face a two-legged play-off against the first division's 16th-placed team to determine the final outcome of who goes up and who goes down.
+The top two were guaranteed their place in the Bundesliga for 2021/22, while the team that finished third faced a two-legged play-off against Cologne, who finished 16th in the Bundesliga, to determine the final outcome of who goes up and who goes down.

-bundesliga.com looks at the runners and riders jostling for a shot in the big time...
+bundesliga.com looks at how the final day unfolded, with three teams jostling for a shot in the big time...

 Goal difference: +25